Nephos/botpop/README.md

 - [Intranet](https://github.com/pouleta/botpop/blob/master/plugins/intranet.rb) : an useless plugin to check the intranet of epitech

 ## Create your own
 You can easy create your own plugins.
-The documentation will be finished later.

 The bot is based on [Cinch framework](https://github.com/cinchrb/cinch/).
-You should take a' ride in their documentation before developping anything.
+You should take the time to read the documentation before developping anything.

 ### Example of new plugin
 A full example of plugin code is provided in the commented file : [Example of Fury Plugin](https://github.com/pouleta/botpop/blob/master/plugins/example.rb)

 First, put your ruby code file in ``plugins/``, and put your code in the scope :
 ```ruby
 module BotpopPlugins